Home/Building Blocks/Hallucination Detection

 - Requires claim decomposition

-- NLI models have limits
+- NLI models have limits on long contexts

 - May miss nuanced contradictions